psandovalsegura/autonomous_routing/README.md

 ## How to use
-1. From within netlogo.py, point `autonomous_routing =` to the path of your mars.nlogo file
+1. From within netlogo.py, point `autonomous_routing =` to the path of your mars.nlogo file.
+This is the path to the model.
-2. From within netlogo.py, point `netlogo_location =` to the path of your NetLogo 5.3 directory that you downloaded
+2. From within netlogo.py, point `netlogo_location =` to the path of your NetLogo 5.3 directory that you downloaded.
-3. Run `pip install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`

 Now, to run Dijkstra's Algorithm on the simulator, type
 ```